konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 ---
-title: "Tutorial: Stateless application mirror"
+title: "Stateless application mirror"
 date: 2022-04-14T15:18:35-06:00
 draft: false
 ---
-This tutorial demonstrates how to mirror a simple, stateless [PHP Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) using Crane.
+This tutorial is an example of how to mirror a simple, stateless [PHP Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) using Crane.

 **Roadmap**
 - **1. Deploy** the Guestbook application in the source cluster.